ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/anaconda.md

 The batch installation will not set up the shell.

-To set up the shell run:
+To set up the shell, run:

 ```bash
 eval "$($HOME/anaconda3/bin/conda shell.bash hook)"